phptuts/codingwithnoah/arduino-setup/index.md

 cd ~/Desktop/
 ```

-This will navigate you to the desktop folder on your computer in the command line.
+You will be navigated you to the desktop folder on your computer in the command line.

 48) Run this command on the command line: